bdnorris/DES-340/lectures/lecture11-specificity.md

 ## Working with specificity

-You do not need to do this math in your head everytime you use a selector.
+You do not need to do this math in your head every time you use a selector.
 It's more about developing good selector habits.
 Soon they'll be second nature and your mistakes will be minimal.

-Remember, classes are meant to be re-usable, so getting more specific with your selectors, _intentionally_ will be the key to writing **general** styles first, then getting more specific **on purpose** to keep your code from having too much repetition, making it hard to maintain.
+Remember, __classes are meant to be re-usable__, so getting more specific with your selectors, _intentionally_ will be the key to writing **general** styles first, then getting more **specific** *on purpose* to keep your code from having too much repetition, making it hard to maintain.

 We'll talk about strategies to manage this stuff in a future lecture.
 For now, just avoid Ids and you'll probably be fine.